 Ziad was accepted by Stanford University in April.
 His essay prompt was “What matters to you, and why?”
 Ziad’s answer was to write #BlackLivesMatter 100 times.
-No further explanation was given.
+They gave no further explanation.
 Sometimes the strength of your conviction is what compels people to like you.
 You can read more about Ziad’s story here.

 Jodie’s Thousand Paper Cranes

-One thing that is instrumental for a college application essay is that you want the admissions people to learn something about you.
+One thing instrumental for application essays is having the admissions people learn something about you.
 If they can’t tell at least something about you by the end of your essay, what have you accomplished as the writer?
 This is what makes Jodie’s essay shine; by the end, you understand that she is persistent.
 She likes to finish her projects.
 You also catch glimpses of her compassion, and of her want to learn.
 These are some factors that led to her acceptance at Johns Hopkins University.
 You can read Jodie’s and other accepted Johns Hopkins students’ essay here.

 Soa’s Antananarivo Essay

-Many times, high school students are encouraged to focus on an incident where they overcome some sort of hardship.
-As Soa learned, sometimes its better to show yourself as a work in progress.
+Many times, others encourage high school students to focus on an incident where they overcome some sort of hardship.
+As Soa learned, sometimes it’s better to show yourself as a work in progress.
 Soa’s reaction to the bullies is not fair nor heroic, and it forces her to consider herself seriously.
 It compels her to take action.
 That call to action is why Harvard accepted her.
 Read her essay here.